ajxb/puppet-linuxmint/README.md

 #### Private classes

+* `linuxmint::config::applets`: Handles the configuration of applets
 * `linuxmint::config::cinnamon`: Handles the configuration of cinnamon
 * `linuxmint::config::mintwelcome`: Handles the configuration of mint welcome
 * `linuxmint::config::software_centre`: Handles the configuration of software centre
+* `linuxmint::install::applets`: Handles the installation of applets
 * `linuxmint::params`: Handles the module default parameters

 ### Parameters